There are several different levels to this optimisation and I will go into each one in turn.

 Use the Correct Image Format

 There are many different image formats that can be used on the web.
-Each has their advantages, disadvantages and their correct use on the web.
+Each has its advantages, disadvantages and their correct use on the web.

 GIF - Graphics Interchange Format